 The Company maintains two registered pension plans covering salaried employees for two of its subsidiaries.
 Each plan includes a defined contribution ("DC") provision and a non-contributory defined benefit ("DB") provision.
-During the first quarter ended 2022, the Company commenced the process of winding up one of the pension plans, which remains in process at December 31, 2022.
+During the first quarter of 2022, the Company commenced the process of winding up one of the pension plans, which remains in process at December 31, 2023.
+In connection with the winding up process, in 2022 a partial settlement of the plan occurred resulting in the derecognition of obligations totalling \$13,732, a settlement loss of \$558 recorded in general and administrative expenses, and \$844 other comprehensive income related to changes in the asset ceiling.